 For additional information on preventing slips, trips and falls please see:

-After the Fall Event — Preventing Suspension Trauma
+Quick Tips #385: After a Fall Event — Preventing Suspension Trauma

 ANSI — American National Standards Institute Z359 Fall Protection Standards System